 Havaianas review: back to Barcelona with flip flops

 So many years later it was time to make up for my mistake.
 But how?
 As some things just happen to occur at the exact right moment, I received an email from Havaianas asking if I’d be interested in reviewing their footwear.
 This was the perfect opportunity to give these flip flops the chance they deserved.
 Especially since I had a second trip planned to Barcelona just two months later.

 I asked for the right size this time (a European 37), but as it turned out, the Havaianas flip flops I’d ordered only came in 37/38.
 Would I be flipping around thongs – as they call them in Australia – that were actually too big again?
 I’d just have to wait until it was time to test them…

 Saved by the flip flops

-I always check the weather reports before I leave for a trip and as they predicted both rain and sun for Barcelona, I decided to play it safe and not only pack the Havaianas flip flops, but also some sneakers.
-It’s a lucky thing I did because drops frequently fell out of the sky while we were there and one day it just didn’t stop raining.
+I always check the weather reports before I leave for a trip and as they predicted both rain and sun for Barcelona, I decided to play it safe and not only pack the Havaianas flip flops, but also some sneakers (and a rain jacket!).
+It’s a good thing I did because drops frequently fell out of the sky while we were there and one day it just didn’t stop raining.

 Because of that I was forced to wear my sneakers quite a lot, but then my heel started hurting.
 I didn’t get a blister or anything, but the point were my sneaker kept pushing into my heel whenever I took a step had turned blue and swollen.
 I think it got a bit infected on the inside and as I really couldn’t wear those shoes anymore, I turned to the flip flops hoping it would stay dry the next day.